Xavier University – Ateneo de Cagayan: Dr. Jose P. Rizal School of Medicine

 The Dr Jose P Rizal School of Medicine is housed in a five-storey building located at the east side of Xavier Ateneo campus.
 The Medical Library with 5,000 volumes and 256 journals is the Mindanao repository for World Health Organization publications.

-Founded in 1983, the medical school has Level 3 Accredited Status from the Philippine Accrediting Association of Schools, Colleges and Universities, while being acknowledged by the Commission on Higher Education as a Center of Development in Medical Education, and was recognized by the Professional Regulations Commission and the Board of Medicine for having ranked second in the national Physician Licensure Examination over 11 consecutive years.
-The school was chosen by the Philippine Council for Health Research and Development as a satellite medical institution for its project on the development of research capabilities.
+Founded in 1983, the medical school has Level 3 Accredited Status from the Philippine Accrediting Association of Schools, Colleges and Universities.

 Undergraduate schools

 College of Agriculture

 The College of Agriculture was founded in 1954.
 Its student council is the Agriculture or Aggies Student Council.
 They are known by the monikers 'Aggies' and 'Bullriders', and its mascot is the bull.
 Program offerings include Agribusiness, Agricultural Engineering, Food Technology, Development Communication, and Agriculture with majors in agricultural economics, animal science, and crop science.

 The college pursues an integrated program of instruction, research, extension, and production to educate students in sustainable agriculture and other relevant technologies and in equitable access to resources in the context of "global liberalization" and "grassroots people participation."
 Manresa Farm offers research, outreach, and production opportunities, which are supplemented by team-building and ongoing faculty development.
 Opportunities include immersion in communities and internships with companies and organizations.

 On February 27, 2009, Commission on Higher Education (CHED) declared Xavier Ateneo Center of Development in Agriculture for three years, the first private institution given this designation.
 In December 2015, it was declared as a Center of Excellence in Agriculture.
 In November 2009, CHED declared Xavier a National Center of Excellence, specifically a Provincial Institute for Agriculture (PIA) under the National Agriculture and Fisheries Education System.
 As a PIA, Xavier is among the priority partners of CHED in implementing development projects in agriculture.

 Xavier Ateneo qualifies for a ₱500,000 grant to fund scholarships, continuing agriculture education programs, instructional materials development, and upgrading of facilities including research laboratories, among other priority projects supported by CHED.
 The college has Level III PAASCU accreditation valid until May 2020.
 The college has produced five topnotchers and over 50 top-10 finishers on the agriculture licensure examination.